 I have been loving raw beetroot salad recently.
-Grab a young beetroot and a carrot.
+Take a young beetroot and a carrot.
 Grate both.
 Drizzle with olive oil, lemon juice, salt and pepper.
 You can add some ginger if you want.
-It is wonderful, wonderfully healthy and very “eliminating” too, if you know what I mean.
+It is wonderful, healthy and very “eliminating” too, if you know what I mean.

 6 – 8 young small beetroot (red beet), grated into matchstick-like pieces